SlickYeet/create-lx2-app/docs/v2/README.md

 > This is the v2 updated docs directory

-# Create TNT Stack Documentation Site
+# Create Lx2 App Documentation Site

 ## Outline